Microsoft/azure-docs.cs-cz/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     The following code generates a plot: green dots are training data, red dots are test data, blue dots are predictions.
 Gray line is the regression itself.
 You see that all the blue dots are exactly on the line, as they should be, because the predictions exactly fit the model (the line).
     ```

-1. Buňka kódu; Při spuštění tato buňka vytvoří grafický graf.
-Pokud se vykreslení nezobrazí poprvé (a místo toho se zobrazí "obrázek 640 × 1 osy"), spusťte tuto buňku znovu.
+1. Buňky kódu; Při spuštění, vytvoří tato buňka Grafický diagram.
+Pokud nemáte čas vykreslení první (a místo toho najdete v článku "Velikost obrázku 640 × 480 měřiče s 1 osy"), spusťte znovu buňku.

     ```python
     import matplotlib.pyplot as plt